 This intimate campaign celebrates sex in later life

-Let's Talk The Joy of Later Life Sex Campaign for Relate by Rankin
+Let's Talk The Joy of Later Life Sex campaign for Relate by Rankin

 UK – The importance of sex and intimacy among older consumers is spotlighted in the latest campaign from relationship support serviceRelate.

-Let’s Talk TheJoy of Later Life Sexshowcases a series of intimate moments enjoyed by older people, in a way that avoids harmful stereotypes and breaks down taboos.
+Let’s Talk TheJoy of Later Life Sexshowcases a series of intimate moments enjoyed by older people in a way that avoids harmful stereotypes and breaks down taboos.
 Created by advertising agencyOgilvy and photographer Rankin, the online and out-of-home campaign includes five couples and one woman.

 While sexual wellness and sex positivity is usually reserved for younger consumers,Relate’scampaign sets an example for the sector in taking a more inclusive approach.
 ‘What we're trying to do today is open up a society-wide conversation about the fact that sex and intimacy – whatever that might mean – can be as important for older people as it is for anyone else,’ explains Gail Thorne, a sex therapist at Relate.

-For more on how brands can market to older consumers in a positive and relatable way, read our viewpoint with author, blogger and nutritionist Suzi Grant.
+For more on how brands can market to older consumers in a positive and relatable way, read our Viewpoint with author, blogger and nutritionist Suzi Grant.

 Westfield repurposes space to spotlight side hustles

 The Side Hustle Heroes initiative presents brands that originated as side hustles in 2020, including small businesses that offer fashion, homewares and beauty.
-Each window display will feature a QR code for visitors to scan, leading directly each company’s social channels and websites.
+Each window display will feature a QR code for visitors to scan, leading directly to each company’s social media channels and websites.

-‘With people craving physical experiences more so than ever before and 49% of consumers wanting to buy more locally sourced products, we’re bringing these online brands offline into a physical space for the first time,’ says Harita Shah, marketing director UK at Westfield.
+‘With people craving physical experiences more than ever before and 49% of consumers wanting to buy more locally sourced products, we’re bringing these online brands offline into a physical space for the first time,’ says Harita Shah, marketing director UK at Westfield.
 In turn, Westfield is animating the windows of shops that are currently empty in the inter-Covid period.

 An impartial chatbot offering Covid-19 vaccine advice